 We have more than just a green thumb.
 Basin Harbor Club is actively engaged in reducing our carbon footprint.

 We want to ensure our lakeside resort on Lake Champlain remains as beautiful today as it did over a century ago.
 We believe in the importance of green efforts so when Audubon Society grew their program to include green resort grounds, we enrolled the entire property to achieve “green hotels in Vermont” status.
 The Golf Course at Basin Harbor Club is the first Vermont course to become a member of the prestigious Audubon Cooperative Sanctuary Program.
-The program now includes site assessment and environmental planning, wildlife and habitat management, water and resource management, outreach and education.

 We are also a proud member of Green Hotels in the Green Mountain State.
 The Green Hotel designation reflects a commitment to pollution prevention and exemplary environmental stewardship through the development of an environmental plan.